cyberbotics/webots-doc/reference/supervisor.md

 "JOINT", inside a node named "ROBOT".

 The `wb_supervisor_node_get_def()` retrieves the DEF name of the node passed as a parameter.
-If no DEF name is specified, this function returns the empty string.
+If no DEF name is specified, this function returns NULL.

 The `wb_supervisor_node_get_from_id()` function retrieves a handle to a node, but from its unique identifier (the `id` parameter).
 The function